|

 actually go out and start working."

-goal in mind: a state-of-the-art kitchen to teach
+A state-of-the-art kitchen to teach

 culinary arts, a dance studio, a graphic arts center and